couriersud/msigd/README.md

 Options are processed in the order they are given.
 You may specify an option more than once with identical or different values.

+In addition to preset modes the --mystic option also accepts numeric values.
+0xff0000 will set all leds to red.
+'0,255,0' will set all leds to green.

 Exit status:
  0  if OK,
  1  if error during option parsing,
  2  if error during device access,

 Report bugs on <https://github.com/couriersud/msigd/issues>
 msigd home page: <https://github.com/couriersud/msigd>
 ```
 You may also use the following to display man style help